pedflotor/Language_Learning/Language Learning/README.md

 # Program to count word repetitions from a web text

-The program will count the number of times a word appears on several texts from a specific website.
+The program will count the number of times a word appears on several texts from a specific website and will print a number of these words specified by the user.
+It also saves the list of counted words to a csv file

 This is useful for language learners that wants to study the meaning of common words before reading a text in a foreign language.
 Then when the texts are read, there is a higher possibility that it will be understood without the necessity of searching for the meaning of not known words

 ### Prerequisites